mblwhoi/drupal_faceted_search/README.txt

 The interface exposes metadata in such a way that users can build their queries as they go, refining or expanding the current query, with results automatically reflecting the current query.
 This interface also integrates free-text search, fully leveraging Drupal's search engine.
-This interface avoids complex search forms (which break the navigation flow), and never offers facets that would lead to empty result sets.
+It avoids complex search forms (which break the navigation flow), and never offers facets that would lead to empty result sets.

 The most obvious metadata for faceted searches is provided by Drupal's taxonomy module.
 However, Faceted Search's API allows developers to expose other